Zubenna/my_telegram_bot/README.md

 ## Prerequisite for Using this Bot and Getting Ready to Play
 - Ensure telegram app is installed in your device and you have a telegram account.
 - Ensure Ruby is installed in your computer.
-- Create a bot token by following the guide [here] (https://core.telegram.org/bots#6-botfather).
-I left my token for purpose of learning and testing.
+- Create a bot token by following the guide [here](https://core.telegram.org/bots#6-botfather).
+I left my token for the purpose of learning and testing.
 - Fork this project and clone into your local machine/computer.
 - From your terminal change directory (cd) into my_telegram_bot folder.
 - Install ruby gems by running "bundle install" on your terminal.